ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 **In Development:**
 - `window.location.origin` = `http://localhost:33000`
-- Vite proxies `/ai.pipestream.*` to platform-shell at `:38106`
+- Vite proxies `/ai.pipestream.*` to pipestream-frontend at `:38106`

 **In Production:**
 - `window.location.origin` = production URL
-- Direct connection to platform-shell
+- Direct connection to pipestream-frontend

 ## 10. Error Handling and Resilience